achenet/TimeLog/README.md

 ```

 ## Usage
-There are currently 3 commands.
+There are currently 4 commands.

 The `timelog` will list all tasks and the time spent working on them, as well as whether or not they are in progress.

 The `timelog start TASK_NAME` will start logging time for the task with name `TASK_NAME`.
 If one does not exist, it will be created.

 The `timelog stop TASK_NAME` will stop logging time for the task with name `TASK_NAME`, if it exists and is currently in progress.
+Otherwise, it will do nothing.

+The `timelog delete TASK_NAME` will delete the task with name `TASK_NAME`, if it exists.
 Otherwise, it will do nothing.